Sevastopol: Etymology

-Despite its Greek origin, the name is not from Ancient Greek times.
 The city was probably named after Empress ("Augusta") Catherine II of the Russian Empire who founded Sevastopol in 1783.
 She visited the city in 1787, accompanied by Joseph II, the Emperor of Austria, and other foreign dignitaries.

 In the west of the city, there are well-preserved ruins of the ancient Greek port city of Chersonesos, founded in the 5th century BC by settlers from Heraclea Pontica.
 This name means "peninsula", reflecting its immediate location.
 It is not related to the ancient Greek name for the Crimean Peninsula as a whole: Chersonēsos Taurikē ("the Taurian Peninsula").

 The name of the city is spelled as: